Shelve Changes dialog

 Use the controls in this area to define which additional actions you want AppCode to perform before shelving the selected files.

 These controls are available for the following version control systems:

-|Reformat code||Select this check box to perform code formatting according to the Project Code Style settings.
+Perform code formatting according to the Project Code Style settings.

-|Cleanup||Select this check box if you want to automatically apply the current inspection profile to the files you are going to commit.|
+Automatically apply the current inspection profile to the files you are going to commit/shelve.

 After Submit / After Commit section

 Use the controls in this area to define which additional actions you want AppCode to perform after committing the selected files.